List of Food Wars!: Shokugeki no Soma characters: Monarch

 An American chef who called himself Monarch is the first known member of Le Cuisine Noir.
-He disguise himself as a tourist to infiltrates Japan and has a dislike towards the said country's cuisine by destroying the inn places where the now retired principal of Totsuki Senzaemon use to visit, until the interference of the current Council of Ten Masters members Soma and Megumi.
-He use to have past memory where he truly loved his mother most.
+He disguises himself as a tourist infiltrating Japan and has a dislike towards the said country's cuisine by destroying the inn places where the now retired principal of Totsuki Senzaemon used to visit, until the interference of the current Council of Ten Masters members Soma and Megumi.
+He used to have past a memory where he truly loved his mother most.
 After being defeated by Megumi, Monarch redeemed himself by Megumi's kindness and her cuisine, eventually explains who the Noir's leader is, whom Monarch only know is his last name "Saiba", but not the same Saiba whom Soma, Erina and Megumi knew when the real Saiba, Joichiro confirms that other "Saiba" was an adopted son, who is named Asahi.
 For some reason, Monarch somehow lost his knife by the hands of his former boss, who then use it against Megumi at BLUE.